tidbyt/pixlet/doc/tutorial.md

 For local development, its often convenient to run pixlet in "serve"
 mode:

-`$ ./pixlet serve examples/clock.star`
+`$ ./pixlet serve --watch examples/clock.star`

-Direct your web browser to `localhost:8080` and your rendered app will appear.
+Direct your web browser to http://localhost:8080, and your rendered app will appear.

 ## Hello, World!